 Let us introduce some concepts and notation.
 Suppose Θ is the domain of allowable values for a vector $\boldsymbol{\theta}$.
 The fundamental problem of interest is to find the value(s) of a vector $\boldsymbol{\theta} \in \Theta$ that minimize a scalar-valued loss function $L(\boldsymbol{\theta})$.
-Other common names for L are performance measure, objective function, measure-of-effectiveness (MOE), fitness function (or negative fitness function), or criterion.
+Other common names for L are performance measure, objective function, measureof-effectiveness (MOE), fitness function (or negative fitness function), or criterion.
 While this problem refers to minimizing a loss function, a maximization problem (e.g., maximizing profit) can be trivially converted to a minimization problem by changing the sign of the criterion.
-This chapter focuses on the problem can be converted to a root-finding problem of finding $\boldsymbol{\theta}$ such that $g(\boldsymbol{\theta}) = \partial L(\boldsymbol{\theta})/\partial \boldsymbol{\theta} = \boldsymbol{\theta}$.
+This paper focuses on the problem of minimization.
+In some cases (i.e., differentiable L), the minimization problem can be converted to a root-finding problem of finding $\boldsymbol{\theta}$ such that $g(\boldsymbol{\theta}) = \partial L(\boldsymbol{\theta})/\partial \boldsymbol{\theta} = \mathbf{0}$.
 Of course, this conversion must be done with care because such a root may not correspond to a global minimum of L.

 The three remaining subsections in this section define some basic quantities, discuss some contrasts between (classical) deterministic optimization and stochastic optimization, and discuss some basic properties and fundamental limits.
-This section provides the foundation for interpreting the algorithm presentations in Sections 2 to 4.
+This section provides the foundation for interpreting the algorithm presentations in Sects.
+6.2 to 6.4.
 There are many other references that give general reviews of various aspects of stochastic optimization.
-Among these are Arsham (1998), Fouskakis and Draper (2002), Fu (2002), Gosavi (2003), Michalewicz and Fogel (2000), Spall (2003), and Cochran (2011; see topic area "stochastic optimization").
+Among these are Arsham (1998), Fouskakis and Draper (2002), Fu (2002), Gosavi (2003), Michalewicz and Fogel (2000), and Spall (2003).

-1.2 Formal Problem Statement
+Formal Problem Statement